Skip to main content

 Center for Financial Services

-The Wall Street 101 Program is based on the guiding principle that capital markets awareness and familiarity are essential even though you may not be thinking of pursuing a career in the finance industry.
+The Wall Street 101 Program is based on the principle that capital markets awareness and familiarity with financial technology are essential, even though you may not be considering pursuing a career in the finance industry.
 The Program introduces you to the basics of the valuation of stocks and related assets for understanding how to save and invest for retirement.
 We look at all components of your application to evaluate your interests in capital markets, skills in complex problem-solving, critical thinking, creativity, and leadership.

 two students in trading room